Godzilla Raids Again: Special effects

+Unlike the previous film, the monster suits for the sequel were produced with lighter materials that enabled suit performers Haruo Nakajima (left; behind the Godzilla suit) and Katsumi Tezuka (far right; behind the Anguirus suit) more flexibility and movement, which resulted in more fluid choreography and performances.

 The film's special effects were directed by Eiji Tsuburaya.
 Some of the effects footage was shot at a slower speed, 18 frames per second.
 Three cameras were set to capture the effects footage.
-Two cameras were set at high speed, while the third was indirectly left at slow speed.
+Two cameras were set at high speed, while the third was inadvertently left at slow speed.
 Despite the error, Tsuburaya felt the slow speed footage was usable and since then, used different camera speeds for different scenes.
 Some Japanese publications identified Yoichi Manoda as the cameraman who accidentally left the third camera on slow speed, while others identified Koichi Takano as the culprit.
 Haruo Nakajima portrayed Godzilla and Katsumi Tezuka portrayed Anguirus, respectively.
 Nakajima and Tezuka were able to move in the suits more fluidly due to the suits being made from lighter materials, as well as casting them from plaster molds to fit the suit performers' physiques.
 For Godzilla, the new design was sculpted by Teizo Toshimitsu.
 The Godzilla suit was constructed with a cloth-base where latex was applied over it.
 A motor was built into the head to move the eyes and mouth, with the batteries built at the base of the tail.
 Due to this, Nakajima felt discomfort each time he jumped in the suit.
 For Anguirus, Tezuka had to crawl on his knees with the bottom of his feet exposed.
 The effects crew hid this by placing trees, buildings, and other obstacles in the foreground and filming from certain angles that hid the hind legs.